 (3) The licence holder is to send a copy of the form to the relevant local government.

-72. Entry under section 20 of the Act
+72. Entry under Act s.
+20

 (1) The purpose of ascertaining whether there has been compliance with the Act, these regulations or any condition imposed under the Act is a prescribed purpose under section 20(1)(c) and (3) of the Act.